Assumptions About the Relevant Future

 - The reliance on philanthropy to provide funding support for student scholarships, research, and education initiatives will continue to increase.

-- Society will expect more of universities, but it may concurrently support reductions in public funding.
+- Society will expect more of universities in any economic climate.

 Legislative and Regulatory